 Depending on your nationality, student from a non-EU country might have to take a tuberculosis (TB) test upon your arrival in the Netherlands.
-Participating in TB testing is necessary for obtaining your (temporary) residence permit.
-The tuberculosis test is free of charge.
-Students who need to take the TB test will receive an invitation by email.
+Several countries are exempted from undergoing a TB test.
+You can find these exempted countries here.

-We advise all international students to bring cash and/or a credit card when travelling to the Netherlands.
+We advise all international students to bring cash and/or a credit card for the first weeks of studying.

 For information about student housing, see the website about housing.
 If you already have a room with Idealis, you can collect your key at Idealis (Bornsesteeg 3).
 Note: At this moment international students can apply for a room.
 We noticed that a lot of students don't reply or apply for rooms.
 Please apply for several rooms (for example 5 rooms), and also reply if you received confirmation for a room, otherwise the room will go to the next student.
 A To assure you will get a room, it is better to be not too demanding and accept a room.
 It is easier to move when you have settled down in Wageningen.

 Be aware of scam in the private market!
 See section below.

 We were informed by police that many young people with an international background are being digitally scammed.
 They receive a call from “a government agency” and are told that they are on an international arrest warrant list, or that they have to pay a big fine.
 The “employee” on the line often has a lot of personal information such as a social security number (BSN) and therefore sounds credible.
 This “employee” wants to help you to get you off this list.
 For this, they ask to install software for example TeamViewer or Anydesk.
 With this software, the scammer can look at the bank details and transfer money to another account without any notice.

 This is a scam, no government agency will contact you by phone.